Summaries

 Plain language summary

-To evaluate whether existing studies are likely to overestimate these effects, we carry out an extensive review of the literature.
-We analyze the precision of papers in this literature and find that while many studies present an adequate precision, a substantial share of studies do not and are likely to overestimate the effects.
-The analysis of published results highlights potential shortcomings of the literature but does not enable us to identify what causes these issues.
-To pinpoint drivers of these issues, we run simulations.
-We simulate health effects and air pollution shocks and test the ability of different methods to pick up these fake effects.
-We find that some methods systematically perform poorly and greatly exaggerate the effects.
-For all methods, we show that using a small sample, focusing on a sub-population or studying a limited number of air pollution peaks leads to an overestimation of the effects.
+To assess whether existing studies are likely to overstate these effects, we conduct an extensive review of the literature.
+We examine the precision of published work in this field and find that while many studies meet an adequate standard, a substantial share do not and are therefore prone to overestimation.
+We also investigate the policy implications of this exaggeration, drawing on US air pollution regulations as an illustrative case.
+Analyzing published results reveals potential shortcomings in the literature but does not allow us to identify their underlying causes.
+To pinpoint the drivers of these issues, we turn to simulations, adding artificial health effects and pollution shocks to real data and testing the capacity of different methods to recover them accurately.

-Our findings induce a series of guidance for future studies investigating the short term health effects of air pollution.
-Overall, researchers should pay careful attention to the precision of their studies to avoid overestimation.
-In some cases, the use of certain statistical methods should be avoided.
-In general, sample size should be large enough to be able to measure the effects accurately.
-We recommend that researchers run simulations before starting their analyses in order to evaluate whether they are at risk of overestimating the effects they are trying to measure.
-After running their analysis, we advise researchers to run an other battery of quick tests to confirm that the effect they find is not exaggerated.
+We find that certain methods systematically perform poorly and greatly exaggerate effects.
+For all methods, we show that using a small sample, focusing on a sub-population, or studying a limited number of pollution peaks leads to exaggeration.
+Our findings yield a set of practical recommendations for future research.
+Overall, researchers should pay careful attention to the precision of their study design to avoid exaggeration.
+In some cases, certain statistical methods should be avoided in favour of more reliable alternatives.
+In general, sample sizes should be large enough to measure effects accurately.
+We recommend that researchers run simulations before starting their analysis to assess whether they are at risk of exaggerating the effects they are trying to measure.
+After completing their analysis, we advise them to run a targeted battery of quick diagnostic tests to verify that the effect they find is not exaggerated.